python/mypy/docs/source/cheat_sheet.rst

 .. code-block:: python

-   from typing import Callable, Iterable, Union, Optional, List
+   from typing import Callable, Iterator, Union, Optional, List

    # This is how you annotate a function definition
    def stringify(num):